Bug report #4227

 I encountered a quite similar issue.
 When the query on a shape layer (on windows with system encoding) contains special characters like ü the coresponding feature is not selected.
 When I take the the same shape file and use the "save as ..." with utf-8, the query works fine on the new layer.

 I think this behaviour is problematic, because one might not notice a single feature missing and it changes the result of a query.

 If anybody needs example files, I would be happy to provide them.

-#7 Updated by Giovanni Manghi almost 9 years ago
+#7 Updated by Giovanni Manghi about 9 years ago

 The problem is worst as the same issue is there even if the layer is opened with the correct encoding and the query contains non-ascii chars

 "Freguesia" = 'PECHÃO'

 it will return 0 results